1 Introduction

 1.1 Introduction

-This book provides interactive examples and discussion on key principles of computational analysis workflows for spatial omics data using Bioconductor in R. The book contains chapters describing individual analysis steps as well as extended workflows, each with examples including R code and datasets.
-In a few cases, R code is integrated with Python tools.
+This book provides reproducible examples and discussion on computational analysis workflows for spatial omics data using Bioconductor in R. The book contains chapters describing individual analysis steps as well as extended workflows, each with examples including R code and datasets.
+In some examples, R code is also integrated with Python tools.

 1.2 Contents